 We’re rolling out the new Microsoft Teams & Skype for Business Admin Center in stages.
 As a result, all customers will not see the new Admin Center at the same time.
 We’ll notify you when you can start using the new Admin Center.

 What is the new Microsoft Teams & Skype for Business Admin Center?

 The new Admin Center experience will provide you with a unified experience to manage both Teams and Skype for Business.
 We’re delivering additional functionality, end-to-end insights, and the ability to manage Teams settings on a user level.

-Starting in mid-March 2018, the following capabilities will be available in the new Microsoft Teams & Skype for Business Admin Center:
+Starting in mid-March 2018, the following capabilities were available in the new Microsoft Teams & Skype for Business Admin Center:

 - Microsoft Teams messaging policy: Create policy for user-level management of the Microsoft Teams client experience for Messaging scenarios.

-- Microsoft Teams interop policy: Configure the interoperability experience between Skype for Business and Microsoft Teams.
+- Microsoft Teams upgrade policy: Configure the interoperability and upgrade experience between Skype for Business and Microsoft Teams.
 See, https://docs.microsoft.com/en-us/microsoftteams/migration-interop-guidance-for-teams-with-skype.

 - Microsoft Teams guest messaging settings: Control the messaging capabilities for guest accounts in Microsoft Teams.

 - Federation settings: Manage the federation between tenants for Microsoft Teams and Skype for Business.

 - User management: Assign policies and configure user accounts.